consilience/laravel-message-flow/README.md

 the same pattern you already use for model events.

-Once processed, the inbound message can be marked as `complete`, `failed`, or deleted, depending on your application's needs.
+Once processed, the inbound message can be marked as `complete`, `failed`, or just deleted, depending on your application's needs.

 ### Routing Pipeline